 If you live in an area prone to flooding, your insurer may enforce the installation of a backwater valve to keep your policy active.
 Some municipalities offer rebates, such as Toronto’s Basement Flooding Protection Subsidy Program, to support homeowners in making their homes and water safer.

-Learn if you qualify for a backwater valve insurance discount by reaching out to ThinkInsure today for a home insurance quote.
+Learn if you qualify for a backwater valve insurance discount by reaching out to ThinkInsure to learn more about yourhome insurance options.

 Where is a backwater valve located?